flybywiresim/aircraft/docs/a320-simvars.md

 - A32NX_ADIRS_IR_{number}_HEADING
     - Arinc429Word<Degrees>
-    - The inertial heading of the aircraft.
+    - The magnetic heading of the aircraft (true in polar region).

 - A32NX_ADIRS_IR_{number}_TRUE_HEADING
     - Arinc429Word<Degrees>